Terra Perma

 Picture

-Typical hours are 9:30 - 17:30 (some days vary)
+Typical hours are 9:30 - 17:30 (Monday to Friday)

 Take control of your future and be the change you want to see in the world.
 Permaculture thinking and design creates a harmony of human and nature's needs while creating richly productive systems.
 Permaculture's founder Bill Mollison maintains, "The problems of the world are becoming increasingly complex but the answers remain embarrassingly simple."